NPacha/NicolesChocolates/Fork_and_clone.md

 How do I fork and clone a repository?
 =====================================

-1. Visit the repository on Github Enterprise.
+1. Visit the repository on Github Enterprise or Github.
 Fork the repository:

     <img width="650" alt="ga-wdi-boston_meta" src="https://cloud.githubusercontent.com/assets/388761/10289480/724c1d56-6b6c-11e5-9c34-cf0138658d0c.png">